Kyllingene/linoleum/README.md

 # Linoleum

-Linoleum is a smooth line editor designed for use in the [`gosh` shell](https://github.com/Kyllingene/gosh).
+Linoleum is a smooth line editor designed roughly for a REPL experience.
 It's ergonomic, both on the developer side and the user side.

 It supports Ctrl-C/-D/-Left/-Right/-Backspace, all out of the box.
 The characters used by the latter three to delimit words are fully configurable.